For information on how to bring your pet into the United States, please visit OBC’s Returning to the United States with Pets and webpages.

 Improved Processing Times.
 Besides not having to make an appointment, then drive and wait in an APHIS office, you also are not spending time shipping documents to an APHIS office.
 The transmission of the health certificate from your USDA Accredited Veterinarian’s computer to APHIS through VEHCS is instantaneous.
 APHIS is able to review your pet’s certificate within 24-48 hours of receiving it, and then either endorse within VEHCS (green countries) or print, sign, seal and return to you via overnight express (orange countries).
 Now the entire process can take only hours (for green countries) or approximately 1-2 days (for orange countries).

-By removing the requirement of an original signature of the USDA Accredited Veterinarian to be submitted via hard copy to our endorsement offices, and replacing it with a secured digital submission of electronic documents, APHIS removes the need to physically deliver or mail certificates to our endorsement offices, thereby reducing health certificate processing times and the costs associated with overnight express shipping.
+By removing the requirement of an original signature of the USDA Accredited Veterinarian to be submitted via hard copy to our endorsement offices, and replacing it with a secured digital submission of electronic documents, APHIS removes the need to physically deliver or mail certificates to its endorsement offices, thereby reducing health certificate processing times and the costs associated with overnight express shipping.

 Authentication of the USDA Certificate